-The equivalent model to represent the non-degraded areas in the cable insulation consists of the RC combination aforementioned, despite the values to be assigned to these parameters, since not all the surface is under normal operation conditions.
-Regarding the portions of dielectric material that present the problems described in this paper, it must be noted that they behave with nonlinear characteristics, as mentioned in some publications on the subject [1-2].
-Faced with this scenario, the adoption of linear parameters is no longer an appropriate choice to represent the degraded portions, which leads the authors towards other strategies.
+The equivalent model to represent the non-degraded areas in the cable insulation consists of a RC combination aforementioned, despite the values to be assigned to these parameters, since not all the surface is under normal operation conditions.
+Regarding the portions of dielectric material that present the problems described in this paper, it must be noted that they behave with non-linear characteristics, as mentioned in some publications on the subject [1-2].
+Faced with this scenario, the adoption of linear parameters is no longer an appropriate choice to represent the degraded portions, which leads towards other strategies.

-For understandable reasons, the search for models that meet the requirements imposed by a non-linear relationship between voltage and current at the terminals of damaged stretch involves, necessarily, the use of devices that are compatible with such requirements, like nonlinear resistors, surge suppressors, power electronics semiconductors, etc. To illustrate this fact, Figure 5 represents the ratio of voltage versus current for a nonlinear component, which, for the purposes of this paper, could represent the region of a cable with insulation degraded.
-It is worth noting that the more linear part is the relationship between the quantities, and the less degraded one is the cable insulation.
+For understandable reasons, the search for models that meet the requirements imposed by a non-linear relationship between voltage and current at the terminals of damaged stretch involves, necessarily, the use of devices that are compatible with such requirements, like nonlinear resistors, surge suppressors, power electronics semiconductors, etc. To illustrate this fact, the Fig. 5 represents the ratio of voltage versus current for a nonlinear component, which, for the purposes of this paper, could represent the region of a cable with insulation degraded.
+It is worth noting that more linear is the relationship between the quantities, less degraded is the cable insulation.
 In this case, it should be established a relationship between the applied voltage to the cable and the corresponding leakage current.